openvinotoolkit/openvino/src/bindings/python/README.md

 ## Key contacts

-If you have any questions, feature requests or want us to review your PRs, send us a message or ping us on Github.
+If you have any questions, feature requests or want us to review your PRs, send us a message or ping us on GitHub via [openvino-ie-python-api-maintainers](https://github.com/orgs/openvinotoolkit/teams/openvino-ie-python-api-maintainers).
+You can always directly contact everyone from this group.

-Team members and main responsibilities:

-* [Jan Iwaszkiewicz](https://github.com/jiwaszki) (e-mail: jan.iwaszkiewicz@intel.com)
-Techincal Lead: questions, issues and feature requests, memory and GIL related questions
-* [Anastasia Kuporosova](https://github.com/akuporos) (e-mail: anastasia.kuporosova@intel.com)
-Developer: building of the component, general bindings
-* [Przemyslaw Wysocki](https://github.com/p-wysocki) (e-mail: przemyslaw.wysocki@intel.com)
-Developer: project requirements, general bindings

 ## Components